Aquarthur/dotfiles/README.md

 My dotfiles.
 I'm not a particularly avid user of tools like vim so for now I only have a `.zshrc` and `.zaliases`.

+The included `.vimrc` is only there temporarily and is not installed by the `bootstrap.sh` script!
+I am working on a more complex setup but have a lot of reading + writing to do.

 ## Installation

 To install these dotfiles, run `./bootstrap.sh`. **Please note**: this will replace existing configuration files in your home directory, so be careful!